odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 The DI container can act as a "connection manager" and also allows you to connect to the second PDO instance with the real tenant database (MySQL) when needed.

-The trick ist to set the new (dynamic) connection directly into the container using the PDI-DI [set](https://php-di.org/doc/container.html#set) method.
+The trick is to set the new (dynamic) connection directly into the container using the PDI-DI [set](https://php-di.org/doc/container.html#set) method.

 This reduces the complexity, because you don't need a special ConnectionManager class,